Community Programs

 Homeschool Science

 Sign up for interactive classes and learn about nature and ecology.
-Using games and hands-on discovery, students will engage in land and science-based activities.
-This is a repeating series and the content will in large remain the same, however, there will be some variation depending on seasonal changes.
-This is a drop-off program.
+Using nature based learning, games and hands-on discovery, students will engage in land and science-based activities.

 February